tohwsw/aws-eks-workshop/Lab2-AppMesh-with-ColorTeller/README.md

 ```

 ## 8. Test the application

-In addition to deploying the application, we’ll also deploy Curler, which is a simple image that provide curl functionality.
-To deploy the curler pods, copy and paste the following:

-In the terminal, run the following command to connect to the curler pod with a bash shell:
+A network load balancer is also deployed.
+Identify the address of the elb via the command.

 ```
-kubectl run -it curler --image=tutum/curl /bin/bash
+kubectl get svc -o wide |grep colorgateway
 ```

-Next, with a shell open to the curler pod, paste the following to repeatedly request the colorgateway service:
+Next, paste the following to repeatedly request the colorgateway service.
+Remember to replace the address of the elb with your own.

 ```
-while [ 1 ]; do  curl -s --connect-timeout 2 http://colorgateway.default.svc.cluster.local:9080/color;echo;sleep 1; done
+while [ 1 ]; do  curl -s --connect-timeout 2 http://ab384758a8e8a11e9ad6f0659aee8bfc-b3971974e877d5fd.elb.ap-southeast-1.amazonaws.com:/color;echo;sleep 1; done
 ```

 Every second, you should see the response white.